ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 ------ | ---- | -----------
-bytes32 | requestId | The requestId supplied in the initial request - can be used to correlate requests with receipts ?? | requestIndex | A ticket number which guarantees fair sequencing bytes | enclaveSignature | An Operator's signature which proves secure handling of the request
+bytes32_s | requestId | The requestId supplied in the initial request - can be used to correlate requests with receipts ?? | requestIndex | A ticket number which guarantees fair sequencing bytes_s | enclaveSignature | An Operator's signature which proves secure handling of the request

 ### Error (failed) receipts